decred/dcrdocs/docs/faq/wallets-and-seeds.md

 Attempting to brute force a specific seed given this many possibilities is computationally infeasible.

-To put this in perspective, assuming there are 7 billion people on the planet and each person owned 10 computers and each one of those computers could test a billion possibilities a second and that you could find the solution on average after testing only 50% of the total possibilities, it would still take 26x10^48 (that's 26 trillion trillion trillion trillion) years to brute-force a single seed.
+To put this in perspective, assuming there are 7 billion people on the planet, with each person owning 10 computers, and each computer testing a billion possibilities a second, it would still take approximately 26x10^48 (that’s 26 trillion trillion trillion trillion) years to brute-force a single seed.

 ---